 For further details or to reserve a place, please email Michael Gold (firstname.lastname@example.org) or Linda Clarke (email@example.com)

-12.00-13.00 Roundtable: Brief contributions from participants (if they wish), on who they are and their interest in oral labour history (chaired by Michael Gold)
+12.00-13.00 Roundtable: brief contributions from participants on their current interest in oral labour history.
+Chair: Michael Gold

 - · Alex Gordon/ Chris Reeves (RMT History Project)

 - · Sally Groves (author of Trico: a victory to remember)